-Stanley Redwine is entering his 19th season at the helm of the Kansas track & field and cross country programs during the 2018-19 seasons.
-This season will make Redwine the second-longest tenured head coach in the program’s history, behind only Bob Timmons who coaches the Jayhawk programs for 23 years.
+Stanley Redwine is entering his 22nd season at the helm of the Kansas track & field and cross country programs during the 2021-22 seasons, making Redwine the second-longest tenured head coach in the program’s history, behind only Bob Timmons who coached the Jayhawk programs for 23 years.

 Redwine’s national championship came for the Jayhawk women’s outdoor team in 2013, making it the first women’s team title in KU history.
 For his coaching efforts that season, Redwine was named the NCAA’s Women’s Head Coach of the Year.

 A five-time Big 12 Coach of the Year, Redwine has coached 21 individual champions, 290 All-Americans, eight Olympians and 23 national championship teams between his years as head coach at Kansas and Tulsa and an assistant coach at Arkansas.

 During the 2019-20 indoor season, several Jayhawks rose to national success, including Kansas’ Gleb Dudarev being named to The Bowerman Watch List throughout the entirety of the indoor season.
 Dudarev would go on to win his third-career indoor Big 12 title and became the No. 5 performer in NCAA indoor history in the weight throw, throwing 24.38m (80-00 ft.) at the Jayhawk Classic.

 Along with Dudarev, pole vaulter Zach Bradford reached new heights for the Jayhawks, setting the school record in the event on three separate occasions during the 2019-20 season.
 Bradford would reach 5.80m (19-0.25 ft.) at the Tyson Invitational, which now stands as the No. 5 performance in NCAA history and the KU school record.